24-Hour HAZWOPER Online Training Course

 What to Expect in HAZWOPER Hands-on Simulator® Training

-- You may log in and out on your own schedule.
-Our system tracks your sessions, content, and study time when you log in and out.
-You’ll be able to see how much time as accrued as you study You will have to accumulate a minimum of 24 hours within the course.
+- Log in and out of the course and train on your own schedule.
+Our system tracks your sessions, content, and study time, allowing you to see how much time has accrued as you study.
+You will have to accumulate a minimum of 24 hours within the course.
 Quizzes and the final exam are self-grading.

-- Provides an immediate downloadable e-certificate when you pass the course.
+- This course offers customer and instructor support throughout your training.
+Once you pass the course, you can immediately download your e-certificate.
 Hard copy wallet cards will be mailed to you.

 NET’s 24-hour HAZWOPER course features the OSHA-approved HAZWOPER Hands-on Simulator®, 14 full-length videos, and over 50 interactive animations.
 You can take it for certification or continuing education units (CEUs) on any computer or mobile device.